Temperature Sensors – Thermistors vs Thermocouples

 - Temperature Range: Is the temperature sensor rated to perform at the desired temperature?

-Whether you’re designing a new temperature detection circuit or maintaining an existing system, it’s prudent not to focus on cost alone.
-When your considering an NTC thermistor vs thermocouple, be sure to review the “Five Selection Considerations” listed below.
-They will help you determine the right choice for your application.
+Whether you’re designing a new temperature detection circuit or maintaining an existing system, it’s prudent to not focus on cost alone.
+When you are considering an NTC thermistor vs thermocouple, be sure to review the “Five Selection Considerations” listed below.
+They will help determine the right choice for your application.

 Thermistor vs Thermocouple.
 Which One is Right for Me?